Skip to main content

 Scripts should not default to every symbol, every channel, or every historical window.
 A safe job names the route family and symbol scope, sets a limit, implements backoff, logs request IDs, and writes output incrementally.
 For broad exports, start with a bounded sample request before widening the run.
 For WebSocket clients, rate limits interact with processing speed.
 A client that receives data faster than it can process will create stale dashboards, bad local books, or dropped replay messages even if the server accepts the subscription.

-Before increasing scope, store the limit packet with the job.
+Before increasing scope, store the limit checklist with the job.

 Next Step